Ignacio Hernando de Larramendi y Montiano: Writings

-Larramendi fathered 8 books and published some 50 articles, mostly in specialized reviews.
-Majority are related to business, topped by Manual básico de seguros (1982).
-Most readers, however, would find his works on society and politics more interesting.
+Larramendi wrote eight books and published some fifty articles, mostly in specialised reviews, with the majority related to business.

-Tres claves de la vida inglesa (1951) was result of Larramendi's spell in London.
-Formally discussing legal, commercial and insurance systems, the book was praise of the British social and state model; it was hailed as merger of efficient economic order and organization on the one hand, and traditional values and structures on the other.
-The British system was judged as balanced, especially compared to the French model, stemming from bureaucratic illusions as to state and its powers to build a new order.
-Fascination with British sense of continuity and intermediary institutions acting in-between state and society remained with Larramendi until the end of his life; Tres claves stands out as an anomaly in usually anti-British Carlist thought, lambasting Albion as a hotbed of Liberalism, plutocracy, freemasonry and greed.
+Tres claves de la vida inglesa (1951) was the result of Larramendi's spell in London and formally discussed that country's legal, commercial, and insurance systems.
+The book praised the British social and state model, hailing it as a merger of efficient economic order and organisation on the one hand and traditional values and structures on the other.
+The British system was judged as balanced, especially when compared with the French model and its bureaucratic illusions regarding the state's powers to build a new order.
+A fascination with the British sense of continuity and how its institutions acted as intermediaries between state and society remained with Larramendi all his life.
+Tres claves stands out as an anomaly in Carlist thought which usually tended to be anti-British, lambasting Albion as a hotbed of Liberalism, plutocracy, freemasonry, and greed.

-In 1977 Larramendi published Anotaciones de sociopolítica independiente, intended as discussion of post-Francoist Spain.
-The work was a non-belligerent advance of social-Catholic vision.
-In practical terms it vaguely proposed a hybrid regime with some regulatory mechanisms working as checks-and-balances versus politics decided by universal suffrage, thought most Francoist institutions were deemed useless.
-Francoism in general was acknowledged with mixed feelings as a system which ensured peace and socio-economic transformation, but was plagued by corruption and vengeance.
-Greatly in favor of Spanish integration within the West European structures, it also proposed "la gran Europa de raza blanca y herencia cristiana" as political entity for the 21s century.
-A thread repeatedly coming back was anxiety about a would-be Communist penetration of Spain, though the book acknowledged Socialism in its "non-maximalist" incarnations as an option to be discussed.
+In 1977 Larramendi published Anotaciones de sociopolítica independiente, intended as a discussion of post-Francoist Spain.
+The work was a non-belligerent advance of a social-Catholic vision, and in practical terms it vaguely proposed a hybrid regime with some regulatory mechanisms working as checks-and-balances versus politics decided by universal suffrage.
+Larramendi thought most Francoist institutions to be useless, and he acknowledged Francoism in general with mixed feelings as a system which ensured peace and socio-economic transformation but was plagued by corruption and vengeance.
+Greatly in favour of Spanish integration within the West European structures, Larramendi also proposed "la gran Europa de raza blanca y herencia cristiana" (trans: "the great Europe of white race and Christian heritage") as the political entity for the 21st century.
+A repeated thread was anxiety about a would-be Communist penetration of Spain, although the book acknowledged Socialism in its "non-maximalist" incarnations as an option to be discussed.